Piano

 • Can you find another C?

 Keep the exercise short.
-Children often learn note names better through quick games than long explanations.
+Children often learn note names better through small games than long explanations.

 FAQ